 Oil exploration and development: Oil exploration is taking place across the Lake Turkana basin and significant finds have been made recently (on the south-western shores, outside the property).
 Development of these resources seems set to transform the local economy, with construction of major new infrastructure and significant associated risks.

 Regional infrastructure corridor linked to Lamu Port development: The governments of Kenya, South Sudan and Ethiopia are collaborating on a major new infrastructure corridor through northern Kenya, to link a major new port at Lamu (on Kenya’s north coast) with other parts of the region.
-Although this is still in the early planning stages it may have a significant impact on developments at Lake Turkana.
+Although this is still in the early planning stages it may have a significant impact on developments around the Lake Turkana National Parks.

 Social unrest arising from tribal conflicts over diminishing resources: The damming of the Omo River and associated developments will lead to significant ecological change and diminish the availability of resources for the 300,000 people of six tribal groups who depend on them.
 Most of these people are extremely poor, and there is high potential for violent conflict over diminishing resources.
 Although no-one lives inside the property, local pastoralists are allowed grazing rights in the dry season and pressure for resources from within the park is likely to escalate.